 Keeping Tenants Happy During Your Exterior Painting Project

-It’s spring, and you notice that your building is looking a little tired.
+It’s new year, and you notice that your building is looking a little tired.
 The colours have faded, and some spots have started to peel, which makes you think that it’s time for a repaint.

 Everyone should be excited!
 The property will look refreshed, the building performance will improve, and the property value should increase.
 But we all know it’s not always a smooth path to the finish line: how do you keep your tenants happy & safe while the work is completed?